Paolo Roversi captures the history of Dior in the folds of a new book

 Dior Images is a physicalised hand-held celebration of Dior’s 70-year anniversary.
 It follows last April’s extensive retrospective exhibition of the maison’s history at Les Arts Décoratifs in Paris.
 Roversi’s poetic and painterly Polaroids are also wrapped up in the maison’s history — the Italian photographer who arrived in Paris in 1973 after a chance encounter with Peter Knapp is a longtime collaborator of Dior.

-The exquisite publication is both an archive of Roversi’s work, and also holds within its pages a new shoot with stylist Grace Coddington, which captures the revolutionary silhouettes M Dior crafted each season from from the S/S 1948 Haute Couture ‘Zig Zag’ line to the A/W 1965 Haute Couture ‘Y line’.
+The exquisite publication is both an archive of Roversi’s work, and also holds within its pages a new shoot with stylist Grace Coddington, which captures the revolutionary silhouettes M Dior crafted each season, from the S/S 1948 Haute Couture ‘Zig Zag’ line to the A/W 1965 Haute Couture ‘Y line’.
 Roversi has captured each shape from the small studio he has inhabited for three decades, using merely a cloth backdrop and a wooden stool as props.

 Roversi’s deeply personal narrative with Dior is also captured in a series of handwritten diary-like inserts tacked onto pages of the book.
 In these excerpts, Roversi directly addresses a model or editor, like the model Mathilde, shot with wild ringlets in a Gianfranco Ferré for Dior A/W 1990 Haute Couture gown for Vogue Paris or the renowned Vogue Italia editor Franca Sozzani, who died in 2016, and commissioned him time and again to shoot Dior Haute Couture for her magazine’s pages.